 For the last couple of years, I’ve worked with Travel Counsellors, a UK travel agency to book cruises for my audience.

-I was reluctant to work with a travel agency for many years because I used to use lots of different agencies and didn’t really see any benefit of one agency above the other.
-I think I’ve tried most of the major agencies in the UK.
+I was reluctant to work with a travel agency for many years.
+I used to use lots of different agencies over the years and didn’t really see any benefit of one agency above the other.
+I think I’ve tried most of the major cruise agencies in the UK.

-I love having Emma there to talk to the cruise lines for me, she’s always sorting out any problems that I have and Travel Counsellors have a really cool app where I can pay on my phone.
+I love having Emma there to talk to the cruise lines for me – she’s always there to sort out any problems that I have.
+Travel Counsellors also have a really cool App where I can pay for my cruise fare on my phone.
+That really suits me.

-2020 and 2021 were very tricky for travel agencies but now this is one of my favourite parts of my business.
+2020 and 2021 were very tricky years for travel agencies.
+This has now become one of my favourite parts of my business.
 Talking to people when they’ve come back from a great cruise that we’ve booked, is amazing.

-Working with the US agency has taught me a LOT about how different cruise books are in the UK and US.
+Working with the US agency has taught me a LOT about how different cruise bookings are in the UK to the U.S.